rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/README.md

 ### Reminder about getting started using tools

-This acts as a personal reminder about how to configure and get started using the following tools:
+This is a _personal_ reminder about how to configure and get started using the following tools:
 * [SQL*Plus](sqlplus)
 * SQLcl